 Lack of adequate training for therapists

 Furthermore, Master’s programs in psychology are woefully under-competitive and not taken seriously by academics in the field.
 Many people join Master’s programs with a prior Bachelor’s degree in an unrelated liberal arts degree.
 It is not competitive or rigorous training.
 The education generally takes two-three years to complete – and for someone receiving medical training, studying one of the most complex and least-understood aspects of the medical field, the human mind – is completely inadequate.
-Entering the workforce under-educated, leaves many extremely well-intentioned and loving therapists unequipped to treat their clientele, and causes high levels of burnout and stress for the therapists.
-And it’s not just Master’s students, mental health care workers who have a Bachelor’s degree in psychology also experience the same issues, being woefully under-prepared for any field work, and usually needing to be completely re-trained to work directly with clients.
+Entering the workforce under-educated leaves many extremely well-intentioned and loving therapists unequipped to treat their clientele and cause high levels of burnout and stress for the therapists.
+And it’s not just Master’s students; mental health care workers who have a Bachelor’s degree in psychology also experience the same issues, being woefully under-prepared for any field work and usually needing to be completely re-trained to work directly with clients.

 The bottom line is that universities are failing to prepare students to work in mental healthcare, with devastating effects for those with mental illnesses, therapists and healthcare workers in the profession, the reputation of scientists working in the field, and the centers dedicated to caring for ill patients.

 - Closure of the implementation gap.
 When researchers discover life-changing treatments, they are not implemented into clinical training for, on average, 20 years.
 Having academics and professionals actively working on closing that gap could be the difference between a healthy life and one of misery for many.

 - Supervision requirements.
 Supervision for therapists must be required to ensure successful outcomes for both therapists and their client’s recovery.
 Learning effective treatment models and seeing actual results will help therapists feel confident in their capacity to help clientele, reduce stress and burnout, and ultimately lead to higher success rates of recovery of patients.